ElisaDraia/New-Document/README.md

-# Final project for ITF Manual Testing Course level 1
+# Final project for ITF Manual Testing Course

 The scope of the final project for ITF Manual Testing Course is to use all gained knowledge throught the course and apply them in practise, using a live application.